brorb/710-wiki/Content/YouTube/Videos/7-10 Tone/LOG-70.mp4.md

 SYSTEM: 694029
 SYSTEM ID: 578320581**

-**Video Summary:** Normal red and black static, timer counts down from
+**Video Summary:** Normal red and black static, timer counts down from 121 to 120.